 to make XMLtoE2B fully functional - or you can edit your XML file manually by following my blog post here.

-Run XMLtoE2B.exe utility (a Licence file is required for full functionality)
+Run XMLtoE2B.exe utility (a Licence.bin file is required for full functionality)

-Go to the correct page on the AFG website by clicking one of the three AFG buttons in XMLtoE2B.
-There is also a Windows 10 page but it does not have a button.
+- Go to the correct page on the AFG website by clicking one of the seven AFG buttons in XMLtoE2B.

-Add the WIM file image number - this is required if you have a multiple-image ISO file such as the Install.wim file on Retail ISOs.
+- Add the WIM file image number - this is required for automated installation if you have a multiple-image ISO file such as the Install.wim file on Retail ISOs.